mimoduo/mimogear/docs/javascript/README.md

 ##Recommended Workflow

-To get started with your own modules, either add your common javascript into /src/site/main.js, or start creating separate .js files within /src/site/.
+To get started with your own modules, either add your common javascript into /src/js/site/main.js, or start creating separate .js files within /src/js/site/.
 It's a good idea to keep your javascript files separate to help visually encapsulate each module.
+Places to develop in:

+* _/src/js/site/_ - to add module specific javascript files
+* _/src/js/vendor/_ - to add external vendor scripts